OpenSecuritySummit/oss2018/content/tracks/DevSecOps/working-sessions/integrating-security-into-an-spotify-model.md

 This working session will focus on increasing our knowledge of how best to integrate Agile Security into the Spotify model.

+We will also explore how Security Teams can use the Squads model themselves, as a way to organise and focus the multiple projects driven by those teams.

 ## What

  - Which security activities can be integrated into the Spotify Model?